XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 after extended periods of time, scripts like Greek and its descendants (Latin, Cyrillic, Runes, etc), and Aramaic and its descendants (Arabic, Hebrew, Syriac, etc).
-Although this is a matter of scientific debate, it is possible that the Phoenician alphabet is also an ancestor of the entire Brahmic family of scripts, which contains Tamil, Thai, Telugu, and over a hundred other writing systems used in South-East Asia.
+Although this is a matter of scientific debate, it is possible that the Phoenician alphabet is also an ancestor of the entire Brahmic family of scripts, which contains Kannada, Thai, Telugu, and over a hundred other writing systems used in South-East Asia.

 The other highly influential 'original' writing system, the Han script, has descendants used throughout the rest of East Asia in the Chinese-Japanese-Korean spheres of influence.

-A bit of font history
+A bit of font & encoding history
 ---

 TTF & OTF